PFPrzytycki/CellWalkR/examples/CellWalkR_Vignette.md

 Adding a Second Set of Labels
 -----------------------------

 CellWalkR can be run on an arbitrary number of sets of labels and filters, each with it's own weight.
 Filters can selectively be applied to some sets of labels and not others.
 Here for example, we will add a second set of labels to which the above filter does not apply.
-These labels are for radial glia derived from the ganglionic emminence rather than the cortex.
+These labels are for radial glia derived from the ganglionic eminence rather than the cortex.

 ``` r
 pathToLabelsB <- system.file("extdata", "SampleMarkers2.txt", package = "CellWalkR")